freddierice/ArpDiscovery/README.md

 # ArpDiscovery
-Discovers hosts on network via ARPing
+Discovers hosts on network via ARPing.
+All written in C.